 💡 Tips for the break

-A short but welcome break in the depths of winter.
+A short but welcome break in the depths of winter. **Primary schools** are required to close on Thursday 19 + Friday 20 February 2026, with optional 3-day extension to make it a full week (Mon 16 – Fri 20). **Post-primary schools** close the full week (Mon 16 – Fri 20).
 Popular for short-haul ski trips to the Alps (especially Andorra and Italy for value), city breaks (Paris, Amsterdam, Rome) or just a quieter week of pyjamas and Netflix.
 For Leaving Cert students it is the home stretch — most schools run revision classes and mock exams in or around the break.
-The break aligns roughly with European school holidays.

 📅 Passed